 Sigurd Snake-in-the-Eye

-Sigurd was according to some sources the son of Ragnar Lothbrok, and is one of the most enigmatic and complex characters in Viking mythology.
-His nickname came from being supposedly born with a mark in his eye, described as the image of a snake biting its own tail.
+Sigurd was according to semi-mythical sources the son of Ragnar Lodbrok, and is one of the most enigmatic and complex characters in Viking mythology.
+His nickname Snake-in-the-Eye came from being supposedly born with a mark in his eye, described as the image of a snake biting its own tail.

-Sigurd is best known for taking part in the Great Heathen Army’s invasion of England in 865, intended to avenge the death of his father Ragnar Lothbrok.
+Sigurd is best known for taking part in the Great Heathen Army‘s invasion of England in 865, intended to avenge the death of his father Ragnar Lodbrok.

 Rognvald "the Mรธre-Earl" Eysteinsson

-Also known as “the Wise” and “the Powerful”, Rognvald supposedly lead an epic Norwegian expedition to defeat rebel Vikings in Orkney and Shetland islands, before launching their own raids upon Scotland, Ireland, and the Isle of Man.
+Also known as “the Wise” and “the Powerful”, Rognvald “the Mรธre-Earl” Eysteinsson supposedly lead an epic Norwegian expedition to defeat rebel Vikings in Orkney and Shetland islands, before launching their own raids upon Scotland, Ireland, and the Isle of Man.

 The extent of this expedition is up for debate, but Rognvald is identified as the founder of the earldom of Orkney.